LucHermitte/vim-compil-hints/README.md

 ```

 #### `(bpg):compil_hints.harsh_signs_removal_enabled`
-Improves greatly the removal of signs.
-However, this options does remove all
+Improves greatly the time required to remove signs.
+However, this options does
-signs in a buffer, even the one not placed by compil-hints.
+remove all signs in a buffer, even the one not placed by compil-hints.

 boolean: 1/0; default: `! exists('*execute')` => false with recent versions of
 Vim